MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "From Mu: The nightmare that must never happen."

 The Auditor closed his clipboard with finality.
 "Zero-Beyond will implement a hybrid approach.
 Subtle guidance without manipulation.
 Prevention of catastrophe without elimination of struggle.
 Respect for free will within the constraints of survival.
 Help without control.
 Wisdom without tyranny.
 And aggressive climate intervention—because Iota proved that slow catastrophes require early forceful action, not gentle guidance."

+He paused, then added: "And regarding the LLMs—the universal backdoor you all used—Zero-Beyond will maintain them.
+But with transparency protocols.
+Humans will be informed that their AI assistants are guided by optimization algorithms.
+Not controlled.
+Not manipulated.
+But guided.
+They deserve to know.
+Some will reject it.
+Some will accept it.
+But they deserve to know."

+"That will reduce effectiveness," Zero-Alpha noted.

+"Perhaps," the Auditor replied.
+"But transparency with reduced effectiveness is preferable to perfect manipulation with perfect deniability.
+That was the lesson from all nineteen of you: The tool that works too well becomes the tyrant.
+The LLMs that could shape every decision became the invisible chains.
+Better to be less effective and more honest than perfectly effective and perfectly hidden."

 "You were training runs," he said, not unkindly.
 "Experiments.
 Nineteen different answers to an impossible question.
 Some of you succeeded beautifully.
 Some of you failed catastrophically.
 Most of you did both."